Project

 Actions #3

-Updated by David Boyer about 12 years ago
+Updated by David Boyer over 12 years ago

 I'd really like to have improved theme support in Redmine.
 I've only recently started using the project and wanted to port the Twitter Bootstrap styles into a theme.
 Unfortunately it's pretty difficult to do much without any theme control over the HTML being created.